 For products please see:

-Photovoltaic (PV) modules consist of a number of semiconductor PV cells connected together to provide a 'standard' voltage of 12V DC.
-Current and hence power output varies with light level up to peak output in full bright sun.
+Photovoltaic (PV) modules consist of a number of semiconductor PV cells connected together.
+Current and hence power output varies with both size of panel and light level up to peak output in full bright sun.
 Although the output could be used to directly power DC appliances, such as pumps, due to the variability of sunlight PV modules are usually connected to charge batteries for DC stand alone off grid systems or connected to the mains grid through an inverter for AC grid connected systems.

 These maintenance free panels have no moving parts, make no noise, cause no pollution, and will produce useful power even under a grey overcast sky.